On the Variance, Admissibility, and Stability of Empirical Risk Minimization: Main Results

-In order to motivate the following, we point out that just requiring that $\cI_{L}(n,\PP) \lesssim \nms$ is considered to be a very mild assumption (cf. the influential work of \cite{mendelson2014learning}).
-However, the upper bound of Theorem \ref{T:Rnd} depends on the upper isometry remainder as well; we would like to find some sufficient conditions under which this dependency can be removed.
+To motivate this part, we point out that just requiring that $\cI_{L}(n) \lesssim \nms$ is considered to be a mild assumption (see Remark \ref{Rem:DiscussLower} above).
+However, the upper bound in Theorem \ref{T:Rnd} depends on the upper isometry remainder; we would like to find conditions under which this dependency can be removed.
 Moreover, note that the isometry remainders are connected to the geometry of $(\cF,\PP)$ and not directly to the stability properties of the \emph{estimator}.
 Using a different approach, based on isoperimetry, we will upper-bound the variance of ERM based on some ``interpretable'' stability parameters of the estimator itself.
 These stability parameters will be data-dependent relatives of the lower isometry remainder.

-We remind that $\erm$ is uniquely defined on the data points $\vec X$ when $\cF$ is a convex closed function class, but it may not be unique over the entire $\cX$ (as multiple functions in $\cF$ may take the same values at $X_1, \ldots, X_n$).
-Here, we (implicitly) assume that $\erm$ is equipped with a selection rule such that it is also unique over the entire $\cX$ (e.g., choosing the minimal norm solution \citep{hastie2022surprises,bartlett2020benign}); thus, in all the results below, $\erm$ denotes an element of $\cF$.

-As we mentioned at the end of \S \ref{sec:fixed}, here we shall assume that $\vec \xi$ is isotropic noise that satisfies the LCP condition (which includes Gaussian noise).
+Unlike the previous part, we do not assume that the function class $\mathcal{F}$ is uniformly bounded by a constant independent of the sample size $n$.